Julia Kollewe

 Here’s our full analysis on the jump in UK inflation to 2.3%, back above the Bank of England’s target, from 1.7% in September.
 Higher energy bills were the main culprit, while food inflation also rose.

-UK pension fund loses over £350m with waste incinerator power plants
+UK pension fund loses more than £350m with waste incinerator power plants

 One of the UK’s biggest pension funds has lost more than £350m on a series of “calamitous” investments in incinerator power plants that are expected to go bust in the coming days.